st7ma784/CMACatalyst/RMA-Demo/TIER_4_ARCHITECTURE.md

   - load-balancer: 0 workers (nice to have)

 Assigns: ["coordinator", "edge-proxy"]  # Top 2 priority

+Note: This worker COULD also run the load-balancer, but we'll assign that to the next edge worker to distribute load evenly.
 ```

 ## Example Deployment: Server Room